USEPA/CMAQ/PREP/create_omi/README.md

    1. Option One:
       - Copy src directory.
-      - Go into the new directory and modify the Makefile to define the compiler, library and include paths for netcdf and IOAPI for the case(s) needed.
+      - Go into the new directory and modify create_omi.makefile, _the_Makefile_, to define the compiler, library and include paths for netcdf and
+        IOAPI for the case(s) needed.
       - Set the environment variable _compiler_ to intel, pgi or gcc based on the user's preference.
-      - Type "make clean" then type "make".
+      - Type "make clean" then type "make -f create_omi.makefile".

    2. Option Two, _requires the bldmake utility for the CMAQ model_:
-       - Copy to a work directory and modify the _bldit_ script under the _scripts_ subdirectory to define _compiler_ case(s) needed, CMAQ repository and work directories.
+       - Execute $CMAQ_HOME/bldit_project.csh with EXT_create_omi option set to Y.
+       - Change directory to $CMAQ_HOME/PREP/create_omi.
        - Type bldit_create_omi.csh _compiler_.
-       -  Go into the created build directory, type "make clean" and type "make".
+       - If you wish to recompile create_omi, go into the created build directory, type "make.it clean".

 ### Using create_omi for creating an OMI file